patrickfatrick/git.fish/README.md

 ### Main branch preference

 Like Oh-my-zsh, this repo will use `main` as your main branch instrad of master if that branch exists.

+### Caveats

+I have not personally tested every function in this repo.
+They were largely converted from the commands in oh-my-zsh to fish.

 # License